CHANGING CAREERS AT 50

 The best job listings to review were on LinkedIn and Virtual Vocations (a subscription but very supportive with a resume review and webinars).

 Also be aware of what constitutes a "remote" job.
 There are questions to ask to confirm that yes, you can indeed work from anywhere, on your schedule.
-Here, a Digital Nomad shares her advice about how to clarify what you are signing up for after a job offer.
+Make sure you clarify what you are signing up for after a job offer, because the rise of "hybrid" means you have to be available nearby for in-office work also.

 Job listings on job boards will give you an outline of exactly what employers are looking for, and will give you clues as to what skills you need to get your dream job.